ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-january-2024.md

 ## Total Active Staking Nodes by Month

 This metric shows the total active staking nodes by month.
+"Active nodes" are nodes which have submitted a commit transaction at least once within the month (this metric does not measure nodes which have been actively participating in neighbourhoods not chosen within the month).

 | Month     | Total Active Staking Nodes |
 |-----------|----------------------------|